-FIG. 1.- Flux of the orbital coadds for the eight spectral segments taken through the HIRS spectrograph aperture.
+FIG. 1.-Flux of the orbital co-adds for the eight spectral segments taken through the HIRS spectrograph aperture.
 Individual segments are labeled.
-Overplotted is the model SED without extinction (upper line) and with E(B-V) = 0.005 mag (slightly lower line) and E(B-V) = 0.05 (lowest line) for a standard galactic extinction curve.
-E(B-V) = 0.005 mag provides the best match to the SED in the SiC channels.
+Overplotted is the model SED without extinction (upper line) and with E(B - V) = 0.005 mag (slightly lower line) and E(B - V) = 0.05 (lowest line) for a standard Galactic extinction curve.
+E(B - V) = 0.005 mag provides the best match to the SED in the SiC channels.

-references therein).
-These structures are isolated photodissociation regions (PDR) immersed in H II regions, and it is natural to expect them to be reservoirs of molecular material in PNe, regardless of the mechanism that causes them to form.
-Capriotti (1973) studied the dynamical evolution of a radiation bounded PN and found that dense neutral globules form as the result of a gradually weaking radiation field in an outward propagating ionization front.
-A Rayleigh-Taylor like instability develops and eventually an optically thick spike of neutral material becomes separated from the front and forms a high density globule where molecules can presumably form.
-The formation of H2 at later stages, on dust grains and in the high electron density environment via the $H + H^- \rightarrow H_2$ + e- reaction, has been modeled by Aleman & Gruenwald (2004) and Natta & Hollenbach (1998).
-Williams (1999) has discussed a shadowing instability, somewhat similar to that of Capriotti (1973), where small inhomogeneities perturb a passing supersonic ionization front, causing a corrugation that produces a large neutral density contrast further downstream.
+grains and in the high electron density environment via the $H + H^- \rightarrow H_2 + e^-$ reaction, has been modeled by Aleman & Gruenwald (2004) and Natta & Hollenbach (1998).
+Williams (1999) has discussed a shadowing instability, somewhat similar to that of Capriotti (1973), where small inhomogeneities perturb a passing supersonic ionization front, causing a corrugation that produces a large neutral density contrast farther downstream.
 Dyson et al. (1989) suggested molecular knots in PN are relic SiO maser spots, which originate in the atmosphere of the asymptotic giant branch (AGB) progenitor.
-Others have proposed that molecules may also originate from relic planetary material, either accreted and then ejected or swept up during the AGB phase preceding the formation of the nebula (c.f.
-Wesson & Liu 2004; Rybicki & Denis 2001; Siess & Livio 1999; Livio & Soker 1983).
+Others have proposed that molecules may also originate from relic planetary material, either accreted and then ejected or swept up during the AGB phase preceding the formation of the nebula (see Wesson & Liu 2004; Rybicki & Denis 2001; Siess & Livio 1999; Livio & Soker 1983).
 Soker (1999) has discussed the signatures of surviving Uranus/Neptune-like planets in PNe.

 Redman et al. (2003) have emphasized the importance of molecular observations as a means to establish the evolutionary history of the clumps, which should depend on when and where they formed during the AGB \rightarrow PN transition.
 The expectation is for dense clumps formed within an AGB atmosphere to have more complex molecules, due to higher dust extinction and molecular shielding, than clumps formed later in the PN phase when the stellar radiation field is harder and the overall density lower.
 The abundance of atomic and molecular species with respect to H2 is of fundamental importance to assessing the predictions for the chemical evolution in PNe clumps.
 Observations of atomic and molecular excitation stratification in the outflow provide a fossil record of the AGB \rightarrow PN transition containing clues to the origins of the clumps.

-Towards this end we explore high resolution far-ultraviolet absorption spectroscopy, provided by FUSE and the Space Telescope Imaging Spectrograph (STIS) on board the Hubble Space Telescope (HST), to reveal the nebular outflow kinematics imprinted on the line profiles of a wide variety of molecular and atomic species, including H2, CO, H I, C I -IV, N I - III, O I, O VI, Si II - IV, P II - V, S II - IV, Ar I - II and Fe II - III.
-Absorption spectroscopy samples material directly along the line-of-sight.
-We will sometimes refer to it as the diffuse nebular medium to distinguish it from the extended clumpy medium, offset from the direct line-of-sight, which undoubtedly differs in physical and chemical composition.
+Toward this end we explore high-resolution far-ultraviolet absorption spectroscopy, provided by FUSE and the Space Telescope Imaging Spectrograph (STIS) on board the Hubble Space Telescope (HST), to reveal the nebular outflow kinematics imprinted on the line profiles of a wide variety of molecular and atomic species, including H2, CO, H I, C I-IV, N I-III, O I, O VI, Si II-IV, P II-V, S II-IV, Ar I-II, and Fe II-III.
+Absorption spectroscopy samples material directly along the line of sight.
+We will sometimes refer to it as the diffuse nebular medium to distinguish it from the extended clumpy medium, offset from the direct line of sight, which undoubtedly differs in physical and chemical composition.

 Our main objective is to quantify the H_2 excitation state, its abundance with respect to H I, and its outflow velocity with respect to other emitting and absorbing atomic and molecular species.
-We use this information, along with the spectral energy distribution (SED) of the central star, to constrain H_2 formation and destruction processes in the nebula.
+We use this information, along with the spectral energy distribution (SED) of the CS, to constrain H_2 formation and destruction processes in the nebula.